pingcap/blog/future-of-database-unified-infrastructure-to-adapt-intelligently.md

 title: 'A Peek into the Future of Database: A Unified Infrastructure to Adapt Intelligently'
 author: ['Ed Huang']
 date: 2020-04-08
 summary: Today is PingCAP's 5-year birthday.
 In this post, Ed Huang, PingCAP's CTO, discusses about what he thinks the future holds for databases.
+The future of the database is about unification, adaptiveness, and intelligence.
 tags: ['Announcement']
 categories: ['Open Source Community']
 image: /images/blog/future-of-atabase.png